-Loaner Policy: Loaner clothes must be returned to Student Services by 8:00 am the following school day.
+Loaner Policy: Loaner clothes must be returned to Student Services within two days.
 Clothes must be washed before being returned.
 If a student fails to return the clothes, he/she will be assigned Saturday School.

 (Extract from the California Education Code): “It shall be unlawful for any pupil enrolled as such in any elementary or secondary school of this state, to join or become a member of any secret fraternity, sorority, or club, wholly or partly formed from the membership of pupils attending such as public school.”

 Parents are required by the Education Code to keep on file in the main office their current home and work address and telephone number.
 Whenever this information changes, the school Registrar must be notified immediately of the new address or telephone number.
 If it is discovered that you have failed to report a change of address to another school attendance area, your child will not be eligible for a permit to continue at this school.

 A permit to work is necessary for all minors, 14 through 17 years of age.
 Applications for work permits are issued through the Counseling/Career Center.
 The California Labor Code states,”...no minor under the age of 18 years shall be employed more than eight hours in one day of 24 hours, or more than 48 hours in one week, or before 5 o’clock in the morning or after 10 o’clock in the evening.”
 These limitations include hours spent in school.
 (Education Code Section 12259.)
 Students must maintain a 2.0 GPA.

 School is one of the safest places to be in the event of an earthquake.
 Legislation has required school buildings to be constructed with increased structural safety.